A parliamentary report of 1777 recorded a parish workhouse in operation at Elham with accommodation for up to 60 inmates.

 Elham was part of a Gilbert Union formed under Gilbert's Act of 1782 which provided a variety of powers including the operation of a workhouse for the elderly, infirm and children.

-The Elham workhouse and adjacent Master's workhouse were situated on the High Street in Elham.
+The Elham workhouse and adjacent Master's quarters were situated on the High Street in Elham.

-Newington's parish workhouse stood at the east side of Church Street.
+Newington's parish workhouse stood at the east side of The Street.

 Elham Poor Law Union officially came into existence on 3rd June 1835.
 Its operation was overseen by an elected Board of Guardians, one representing each of its 18 constituent parishes as listed below: